kiss-oliver/bead/README.md

 ### bead as a tool *is not production ready, yet!*

-Although most of the important stuff is implemented, the metadata format is still not fixed, which might render every existing bead incompatible after the change.
+Although most of the important stuff is implemented, the metadata format is still not fixed, which might render every existing BEAD incompatible after the change.

 Documentation for the tool is non-existent at this point - except for command line help.
 The doc directory currently contains design fragments - you will be mislead by them as they